RipcordSoftware/lazyflatset/README.md

 # lazyflatset
 Like Boost's flat_set, but lazy.

-When we say lazy we mean fast. `lazyflatset` started off attempting to solve tragic `flat_set` performance with descending and random inserts.
+When we say lazy we mean fast. `lazyflatset` started off attempting to solve tragic `boost::flat_set` performance with descending and random inserts.
 We've solved that by adding a small unsorted collection and sorted nursery collection while still maintaining the spirit of both std::set and set::vector interfaces.

 See the [Boost docs](http://www.boost.org/doc/libs/1_58_0/doc/html/container/non_standard_containers.html#container.non_standard_containers.flat_xxx) for more info on why flat sets are interesting.